Five-star City crush Blackburn in FA Cup

 Last season's beaten finalists City will face Watford at home in the fourth round.

-"I don't think it was easy," Dzeko told ITV.
-"Especially, in the first half.

-"The first goal was very important for us as well as the goal at the start of the second half.
-And as usual we then scored some more."

-City fans who expected another goal-scoring procession would have been disappointed by a largely unexciting first half in which Blackburn dug in, with little ambition to break.
+City fans who expected another goalscoring procession would have been disappointed by a largely unexciting first half in which Blackburn dug in, with little ambition to break, and City toiled to find a way through.

-The hosts made eight changes to their side and while the five-times Cup winners still fielded a stellar cast, without the injured Samir Nasri, string-puller David Silva and powerhouse Yaya Toure they lacked creativity in midfield.
+The hosts made eight changes to their side and while the five-times winners still fielded a stellar cast, without the injured Samir Nasri, string-puller David Silva and powerhouse Yaya Toure, they lacked creativity in midfield.

 City's passing and decision-making were sub-standard and chances were scarce before the hosts broke the deadlock in first-half stoppage time.